ildar-shaimordanov/my-scripts/shell/clipboard/README.md

 Information options
 	-h	Display this help message
-	-v	Display the executable command
+	-v	Display the invoked commands
-	-V	Display versions of tools
+	-V	Display information on tools used by the utility

 ```